Dippy the Diplodocus is coming to the Great North Museum: Hancock

 ‘Dippy’ – a Diplodocus skeleton cast – has thrilled visitors to London’s Natural History Museum for over 100 years.
 Now, for the first time, he will go on display outside the capital, touring eight venues around England, Scotland, Wales and Northern Ireland.

 The Great North Museum: Hancock has been selected as the sole North East England venue on the tour.
-The Diplodocus will be the centrepiece of a wide-ranging public programme in Newcastle between May and October 2019.
+Dippy will be the centrepiece of a wide-ranging public programme in Newcastle between May and October 2019.

 Iain Watson, Director of Tyne & Wear Archives & Museums, said: